devarogundade/fleep/README.md

 - # Localization
     Redefining decentralized finance, bring it closer to many Africans in their local languages.
+  - English (default)
+  - Afrikaans
+  - Hausa
+  - Pidgin
+  - more to add..

 ## Ways To Earn
 - Providing Liquidity
 - AutoYield